frenck/spook/documentation/integrations/lovelace.md

 For any other resource, only an exact repeat counts.
 A query string on somebody else's server can be the difference between two genuinely different files, and Spook is not going to guess that it is not.

+The resource type is part of the comparison either way.
+Home Assistant loads a `module` differently from a `css`, so the same URL listed under two types is two instructions rather than one repeated, and Spook leaves those alone.

 Spook raises one repair issue per duplicated resource, so they can be dealt with one at a time.
 Each one offers three ways out:

 - **Clear the extra copies, keep the most recent.** Spook removes every copy but the last one added, which for a card updated by adding a resource instead of editing one is the version you meant to end up with.